Meredith Clausen: Education

 Clausen graduated with a B.A. from Scripps College, Claremont, California, and went on to earn her M.A. (in 1972) and Ph.D. (in 1975) at the University of California, Berkeley.
 She taught at the University of Washington from 1979 until 2023.
+Her master's thesis examined the origins of Gothic architecture in Normandy, while her doctoral dissertation focused on Frantz Jourdain and the Samaritaine department store in Paris, a subject that would become one of her most influential areas of research.